noaniigithub/korncase/README.md

 # KornCase v1.1

-The plugin to cases that are suitable for any project, you can customize the animation and localization
+The plugin to cases that are suitable for any project, you can customize the animation, Effects, Sounds and localization

 # DEPENDENCIES:
     HolographicDisplays